Turbo-Tuning/a2l-db/README.md

  Converts an A2L file into a more usable SQLite database

-  The converter is designed to be as fast as possible.
+  The converter is designed to be as fast as possible, with most files processed within a second.
 Compared to other scripts, this beats them all hands-down.

-  Tested with over 500 A2L files
+  Tested with over 4000 A2L files

   Pull requests are welcome